 How did your hospital rate on infections compared to national benchmarks?
 Select one or more hospitals below to view the ratings.
 As of August 2018, data includes details on sepsis care.

-The U.S. Centers for Disease Control and Prevention rates hospitals as better, worse, or average for infections.
+The Centers for Medicare & Medicare Services rates hospitals as better, worse, or no different than national, for most health-care associated infections.
 This data show how the state’s hospitals are rated for:

 Sources: U.S. Centers for Disease Control and Prevention, Centers for Medicare & Medicaid Services.